10 Jun 20 Things to know before traveling to Kenya

 - Masai Mara National Park (My trip to Masai Mara you are going to find here)

 Here you can find the full itinerary of my 10 day trip to Kenya.

-Here you can find places I stayed at as well as ones recommended by friends and Kenyan locals alike.
+Here I list the places I stayed at as well as the ones recommended by friends and Kenyan locals alike.
 Please bear in mind that especially in Nairobi and Mombasa it is really difficult to find good budget places.